gentabelardi/modal-reactjs/README.md

-# modal-reactjs
+# Modal reactjs
-The Modal component uses react typescript, tailwind css.
+The Modal component uses react typescript and tailwind CSS.

 ### Example of the component calling setup
-Before you use this code make sure you already have a project next js or react js with typescript.
+Before you use this code make sure you already have a project next js or react js with typescript and tailwind CSS.

 example of calling the component:
 ```